Efficient Randomized Subspace Embeddings for Distributed Optimization under a Communication Budget: Numerical Simulations

 \section{Numerical Simulations}

 We validate our theoretical claims with numerical simulations.
-Fig. \ref{fig:compression_methods_map} plots the normalized compression errors i.e. $\Expect\left[\norm{\Qsf(\yv) - \yv}\right]_2/\norm{\yv}_2$ for different compression schemes with and without the presence of near-democratic source coding.
-The vectors $\yv \in \Real^{1000}$ chosen for compression are generated from a standard Gaussian distribution, and then raised to the power of $3$ element-wise. $\text{Gaussian}^3$ distribution has a heavier tail, and hence the entries of $\yv$ have very different magnitudes.
-Each point is obtained by averaging over $50$ realizations.
+Fig. \ref{fig:compression_methods_map} plots the normalized compression errors i.e., $\mathbb{E}\left[\norm{\Qsf(\yv) - \yv}\right]_2/\norm{\yv}_2$ for different compression schemes with and without the presence of near-democratic source coding.
+The vectors $\yv \in \Real^{1000}$ chosen for compression are generated from a standard Gaussian distribution, and then raised to the power of $3$ element-wise, and averaged over $50$ realizations.
+This ensures a heavier tail, and hence the entries of $\yv$ have very different magnitudes.
 In the legend, \textbf{SD} denotes \textit{Standard Dithering} \cite{alistarh_NeurIPS_2017_qsgd}, \textbf{Top-K} denotes Top-K sparsification \cite{alistarh_topk_neurips_2018}, and \textbf{NDH, NDO} are abbreviations for Near-Democratic Hadamard/Orthogonal, specifying the type of randomized frame chosen for our coding scheme.
 Note that for $n = 1000$ dimensions, solving \eqref{eq:l_inf_minimization_problem} to compute the democratic representation using standard optimization packages like CVX \cite{cvx} is computationally demanding.
 Hence, we used \cite{lyubarskii_2010}'s algorithm to compute Kashin representations, which require explicit knowledge of UP parameters $\eta, \delta$.
-For the two black plots labelled \textbf{Kashin} (with random orthonormal frame), we choose $\lambda = 1.5 \text{ and } 1.8$, which implies availability of $R/\lambda$ bits per dimension to quantize.
-Due to the fixed bit budget, the desired effect of even distribution of information in Kashin representation, is offset by the poorer quantization resolution per coordinate, which results in no net benefit (if not worse).
+For the two plots labelled \textbf{Kashin} (with random orthonormal frame), we choose $\lambda = 1.5 \text{ and } 1.8$, which implies availability of $R/\lambda$ bits per dimension to quantize.
+Due to the fixed bit-budget, the desired effect of even distribution of information in Kashin representation, is offset by the poorer quantization resolution per coordinate, which results in no net benefit (if not worse).
 For this reason, in our near democratic representation with orthonormal frame, we choose $\lambda = 1$.
-We observe that in the presence of a fixed bit budget, $\lambda$ is desired to be as close to $1$ as possible, and for Hadamard frame, we let $N = 2^{\lceil\log_2 n\rceil} = 1024$.
+We observe that $\lambda$ is desired to be as close to $1$ as possible, and for Hadamard frame, we let $N = 2^{\lceil\log_2 n\rceil} = 1024$.